 Reinsurance programs are largely responsible for big drops in some states—those who use HealthCare.gov as well as those running their own exchanges.

 In 2020 an Obamacare subsidy that helps lower monthly health insurance payments, possibly to just a few dollars, and cost-sharing reductions that help lower out-of-pocket expenses will remain available to those who enroll in ACA plans and qualify based on income.
-Again, if you’re not eligible for subsidies, you may be looking for other ways to obtain coverage that feels more affordable.
+It is probably the best option for individuals who qualify for financial assistance.
+However, if you’re not eligible for subsidies, you may be looking for other ways to obtain coverage that feels more affordable.

 Let’s take a closer look at why short term plans may be an option for some and what will be happening with ACA plans in different states.

 For many, the decision to buy short term health insurance comes down to cost.
 Short term plan premiums tend to be lower than those of ACA plans because this coverage is more limited by design.

 A short term policy will not cover all of the essential health benefits ACA plans must include—maternity or primary care, for example.
 Instead, you will have benefits that help pay for medical costs related to unexpected accidents and illnesses—hospitalization and emergency room care.